elena035/optimization-traveling-salseman-problem/README.md

 # optimization-traveling-salesman-problem
-University project for the *Optimization and Statistical Mechanics* exam (Physics Master Degree, "Physics of Complex Systems and Big Data" curriculum).
+Personal project developed for the *Optimization and Statistical Mechanics* exam within the Master's Degree program in **Physics of Complex Systems and Big Data**.

 ## 🧠 How the Simulated Annealing Algorithm Works
 The Simulated Annealing (S.A.) algorithm used in this project is structured in consecutive cycles of **Cooling** and **Heating** to find the optimal path.
 Here is the step-by-step evolution: